lebestnoob/minecraft-textures-proxy/README.md

-# Mojang API Proxy
+# Minecraft Textures Proxy
-## A node app built to proxy request to Mojang's session server and API.
+## A node app built to proxy Minecraft skins and capes.

 ### Usage: